turzacse/Tamplate-Email/readme.md

 # Fixed Interview Section HTML

 ## Overview
-Ei project e apni ekta email/newsletter er **Interview Section** er fixed HTML code paben.
+This project contains the fixed HTML code for the **Interview Section** of an email or newsletter.
-Ei code ta responsive design onujayi kaj kore, ar HTML structure clean kore toiri kora hoyeche.
+The code is designed to be responsive and clean, ensuring proper display across different devices.

 ## Features
-- Responsive layout jeta mobile theke desktop porjonto bhalo dekha jay.
+- Responsive layout that adapts from mobile to desktop screens.
-- Proper HTML semantics use kora hoyeche (`<h3>` tag `<td>` er vitore`).
+- Proper HTML semantics with headings correctly placed inside table cells.
-- Inline CSS styling diya simple, easily modifiable.
+- Inline CSS styling for easy customization.
-- Image with alt text support.
+- Support for profile images with alt text.
-- Text styling for different parts (title, description, name, position).
+- Styled text for titles, descriptions, and profile information.
-- Background color and padding diye visually attractive section.
+- Background color and padding to enhance visual appeal.

-## File Description
+## Files

 ### fixed.html
-- Interview section er updated HTML code.
+- Contains the updated and fixed interview section HTML code.
-- Responsive CSS included with media queries.
+- Includes responsive CSS via media queries.
-- Section title: *SUR VOTRE RÉGION*
+- Section title: *SUR VOTRE RÉGION*.
-- Profile image and description text.
+- Profile image and corresponding description text.
-- Disease info and advice related to fongicide program.
+- Informational text about disease control and fungicide programs.

 ## Usage
-1. `fixed.html` file ta apnar project e include korun jekhane apni interview/newsletter section dekhate chan.
+1. Include the `fixed.html` file in your project where you want to display the interview/newsletter section.
-2. Image folder e apnar photo gula rakhben (e.g., `images/Thierry-Bailly.png`).
+2. Store images in the appropriate folder (e.g., `images/Thierry-Bailly.png`).
-3. Customize kore niben text, colors, ar images apnar proyojone.
+3. Customize text, colors, and images as needed to fit your project.

 ## Author
 **Name:** Fahim Montasir Turza